 According to the last census, there are approximately 17,000 Indigenous people in Hamilton.
 Currently, Indigenous children are over-represented in both our agency and the Children’s Aid Society (CAS) of Hamilton.

-Representatives from the Hamilton Indigenous community, the CAS of Hamilton, and our agency have formed the Indigenous Child Welfare Collaborative, which is co-chaired by Nicky Bomberry from the Hamilton Regional Indian Centre.
+Representatives from the Hamilton Indigenous community, the CAS of Hamilton, and our agency have formed the Indigenous Child Welfare Collaborative.
 Together we are developing protocols and service agreements that govern how the Children’s Aid Societies will work with the Indigenous community in carrying out their child welfare mandates.
 Implementation of these protocols and agreements are intended to eliminate the over-representation of Indigenous children in our agencies, improve the outcomes for Indigenous children we serve, and ensure that Indigenous children and families that come into contact with our agencies are served in a culturally appropriate manner, with the direct involvement of Indigenous service agencies.

-We expect the new protocols and service agreements to be finalized in fall 2019.
+Our protocols and service agreements are set to be updated by fall 2020.

 Our Indigenous Employee Resource Group, a group of CCAS staff who identify and implement learning and training opportunities for our staff about Indigenous issues, produced a guide to Indigenous services in Hamilton in 2018, which can be accessed by clicking here.